Post-Approval Named Patient Program Definition

-There are many definitions for programs that support unlicensed medicines access, including Compassionate Use Program, Early Access Program, Expanded Access Program, Named Patient Program (NPP) and Managed Access Program.
+There are many definitions for programs that support unlicensed medicines access, including Compassionate Use Program, Early Access Program, Expanded Access Program, Post-Approval Named Patient Program (PA-NPP) and Managed Access Program.

-The essential requirements of an NPP are listed below.
+The essential requirements of a PA-NPP are listed below.
 WEP Clinical provides an end-to-end service and handles these requirements on behalf of the sponsor.

 - Commercial pack supply and an agreed price.

-- WEP Clinical provides product in an NPP on a paid-for basis but the product can be provided free of charge if that is important to the client.
+- WEP Clinical provides product in a PA-NPP on a paid-for basis but the product can be provided free of charge if that is important to the client.

 - Regulatory approval to import the medicine and treat an individual patient.

 - WEP Clinical has worked on 200 programs and supplied 90 countries worldwide.
 We understand the regulatory pathways and requirements for post-approval named patient supply